bgarlow/test/instructions/readme.md

+# Guidelines for Workflows Template Submissions

-# How to Create and Submit a Workflows Template
+The following are guidelines for the various files needed to submit a Workflows Template to Okta.

-These instructions will walk you through the steps necessary for creating and submitting a Workflows Template to Okta.
-Be sure to refer to additional pointers in the [Workflows Template Roadmap](https://trello.com/b/gRp3nNHo/workflows-template-roadmap) Trello board for additional tips and pointers.

 ## Core Elements of a Workflows Template

+These following are the component files and Trello card fields that you will need to provide in order to submit a Template to Okta.

+---

 ### The Flowpack

+This is the actual .flowpack or .folder file that you export from Okta using the "Export" command on the folder in Workflows.
+Please rename this file to "workflow.flowpack" or "workflow.folder--depending on the original file extension--before attaching to the Trello card.

 #### Goal: Build the use case in a way that’s not only functional, but understandable to someone seeing it for the first time.